DoNgocTrinh/Programming-for-Data-Science-with-Python/README.md

 Include the date you created this project and README file.

 ### Project Title
-Post your Work on Github
+Post your Work on Github.

 ### Description
 This is my github repository